SruthiKorembathe/CICDImplementation/Home.md

 ## Why a GitHub wiki for your project?

-Firstly, a wiki in GitHub is for _developers_, _architects_, and other tech-minded folks.
+Firstly, a wiki in GitHub is for _developers_, _architects_, _business analysts_, and other tech-minded folks.
-Not everyone is familiar with GitHub.
+Not everyone is comfortable with GitHub.
-This is _documentation_ for tech folks such as developers, architects, and tech-minded business folks.
+GitHub wiki is best for _technical documentation_ targeting appropriate readers.
-In open-source, your "tech-minded business folks" are users of your project, meaning those who clone, or use as dependencies, and they may contribute improvements through GitHub PRs.
+In open source, or proprietary technical projects, your "tech-minded business folks" are also consumers (direct or indirect) of your project.

 Secondly, a wiki in GitHub is **not** for _business_ folks!
-They will prefer other document types and styles, such as documents, spreadsheets, and presentations, and sketch boards (Mural and the like).
+These will prefer other document types and styles, such as documents (Word, GDocs), spreadsheets (Excel, GSheets), presentations (PowerPoint, GSlides), and sketch boards (Mural and ilk).
-In open-source projects, this is less a concern, and target audiences are usually tech folks.
+In open source projects, this is less of a concern, and target audiences are usually technically savvy.

 What a GitHub wiki is good for:
 - Any _open source_ project with code in GitHub